phreeza/manuscript_axon_potentials/doc/manuscript.md

 final positive peak to the potassium current [@Gold2006Origin].
 Another, more mathematical way of understanding the triphasic shape is specific to the nature of the axon.
-Due to Kirchhoff's law and cable theory (see Materials and Methods), the local transmembrane current in an axon is proportional to the second spatial derivative of the membrane potential along the direction of the axon.
+Due to Kirchhoff's law and cable theory (see Materials and Methods), the local transmembrane current in a homogeneous axon is proportional to the second spatial derivative of the membrane potential along the direction of the axon.
 Because the action potential is roughly a traveling wave, the currents are also proportional to the second *temporal* derivative of the membrane